 Ultimately, the top resolution of a device represents the cap on what that device can display.
 A screen set to a resolution of, say, 480p, can’t display the full benefits of a 1080p video.
 The monitor you are using right now likely has a display resolution of 1920 x 1080.

-Now that we know what we’re actually talking about when we refer to resolution, we can talk about how all of this affects eLearning and video course creators.
+Now that we know what we’re actually talking about when we refer to video resolution, we can talk about how all of this can affect video content you generate for your video course.

 The DL on SD vs HD

-If you’re offering video as part of your ecommerce site, elearning course, or blog then resolution considerations need to play a part in your overall content strategy.
+If you’re offering video as part of your ecommerce site, elearning course, or blog then considerations for video resolutions need to play a part in your overall content strategy.

-Standard definition (or SD) is a term for video and images that are compatible with lower-resolution output, usually topping out at about 480p (or 858 x 480).
+Standard definition (or SD video) is a term for video that is compatible with lower-resolution output, usually topping out at about 480p (or 858 x 480).
 The ‘p’ stands for progressive scanning.
 That means it updates full frame images faster than traditionally interlaced content.

 High-definition (HD) has become the new de-facto standard.
-Videos in 720p, typically known as “standard HD” or just “HD”, are very popular on the web.
+Videos in 720p, typically known as “standard HD video” or just “HD”, are very popular on the web.
 These videos come in at 1280 X 720.
-Offering greater picture clarity and sharpness, HD has become the primary choice for content creators looking to create professional, high-quality output that will wow audiences with immersive imagery and pristine graphics.
+Offering greater picture clarity and sharpness, HD video has become the primary choice for content creators looking to create professional, high-quality output that will wow audiences with immersive imagery and pristine graphics.

 Customers and video creators often ask 2 very popular questions when it comes to video hosting.
-The first being about video length: “how long should videos be?” or “is my video too short or too long?“.
+The first being about video length: “what are video length best practices?” or “is my video too short or too long?“.